Small bowel perforation with ingestion of a fish bone: case report

 Many symptoms can be presented following FB perforation and they are not specific such as generalized peritonitis, abscess formation, localized peritonitis, inflammatory mass, colorectal and colo-vesical fistulas, mechanical bowel obstruction and gastrointestinal hemorrhage [5].
 As in our patient, he presented with symptoms not specific to bowel perforation which are abdominal pain and parietal abscess.
 There are several case reports of small bowel perforation caused by a fish bone, but with a rectus sheath abscess as the first clinical symptom, it is exceptional [5-7].

 Most patients won't recall any accidental ingestion of a foreign body, especially amongst the elderly, and thus cross-examination may not be useful.
 Therefore, abdominal computed tomography (CT) is very useful for the diagnosis, especially for non-metallic foreign bodies.
 It can not only show the region of the perforation in most cases for example: thickened intestinal wall or localized pneumoperitoneum, but can also identify the calcified FB [8].
-For fishbone material, the typical image is of a rectilinear calcified image surrounded by inflammation.
-Retrospective Study in Singapore reviewed 22 cases of FB perforation and 15 of them were caused by a fish bone.
+For fish bone material, the typical image is of a rectilinear calcified image surrounded by inflammation.
+Retrospective study in Singapore reviewed 22 cases of FB perforation and 15 of them were caused by a fish bone.
 Out of these 15 cases, seven of them underwent a preoperative abdominal CT scan.
 All of these seven cases showed a linear calcified lesion with inflammation or abscess formation.
 Although the CT scan is essential for the diagnosis, its limitations are dominated by lack of the observer awareness and the scanning thickness.
 In this case, the diagnosis and management may have some difficulties [8].

 The approach to managing bowel perforation is not standardized and it can involve either surgical or nonsurgical interventions.
 Surgery and endoscopic therapy are the most commonly used treatment modalities.
 Surgery is not mandatory in clinically stable patients with small and contained perforations.
 FBs located in the jejunum or ileum are risk factors for both complications and surgery.
 Indications for surgical management encompass situations such as peritonitis resulting from perforation, the presence of abscesses, severe inflammation, or significant bleeding [6].
 Non-surgical management of bowel perforation depends on the size and the location of perforation, diagnosis time, patient condition and contamination degree.
 It involves implementing strategies such as nutrition support, intravenous fluid administration, broad-spectrum antibiotics, controlling the source of contamination and endoscopic therapy [9].
-The duration of antibiotic therapy varies, with some physicians opting for a 7-14-day course, while others base it on white blood cell (WBC) levels or the clinical presentation.
+The duration of antibiotic therapy varies, with some physicians opting for a 7-14-days course, while others base it on white blood cell (WBC) levels or the clinical presentation.
 Presently, a common practice is to administer antibiotics for 5-7 days if there is clinical improvement in 82 patients [10].

 Our case demonstrates the rare presentation of a rectus sheath abscess secondary to an accidental ingestion of a fish bone in a 55-year-old male with no medical history, treated by surgery.
 We advise a thorough and careful examination in front of this situation, as it has a significant impact on the type of management.